-Then look no further, because here it is - Steptember 2018.
+Then look no further, because here it is - Steptember 2019.

-Run by Cerebral Palsy Alliance Singapore (CPAS), the Steptember charity project challenges people to take 10,000 steps a day for 28 days straight in, yes, you guessed it, the month of September.
+Organised by Cerebral Palsy Alliance Singapore (CPAS), the Steptember charity project challenges people to take 10,000 steps a day for 28 days straight in, yes, you guessed it, the month of September.

-Every dollar you raise during Steptember allows us to provide much-needed services, support, and care for many children and adults living with cerebral palsy and related disabilities.
+Every dollar you raise during Steptember allows us to provide much-needed services, support, and care for many children and adults living with cerebral palsy and multiple disabilities.
 They have shown more courage and determination in their daily lives than most of us need to in a lifetime.

 How it works